 Is Denver Tap Water Hard or Soft?

+Denver’s tap water is classified as “soft to moderately hard.”
 Hardness in water is caused by compounds of calcium, magnesium, and other mineral sediments.
-The USGS classifies soft water as anything below 60 milligrams of metals per litre and hard water as anything between 121 to 180mg/L.
+The USGS classifies soft water as anything below 60 milligrams of hardness per liter and hard water as anything between 121 to 180mg/L. As of November 2023, Denver’s tap water had 80 mg/L of hardness.

 Because Denver’s tap water is sourced entirely from surface water, it tends to be softer than groundwater.
 The quick movement of surface water usually prevents most minerals from dissolving into the water.

-If you’re unsure about your water hardness level, we recommend you to send your water sample to a certified water testing lab like Simplelab Technologies.
+If you’re unsure about your water hardness level, we recommend you send your water sample to a certified water testing lab like Simplelab Technologies.

 Where Does Denver Get Its Water?

 Denver’s water is 100% sourced from surface water.
 Surface water is water from snowmelt that has accumulated in rivers, streams, creeks, lakes, and reservoirs.
+The primary source of Denver’s surface water is the Rocky Mountains.

-This water then passes through three primary filtration and treatment plants that serve the residents of Denver and some surrounding suburbs The three filtration and treatment plants include the Denver Water Board (1.4 million residents), the North Washington Street Water & Sanitation District (34,000 residents), and the Crestview WSD (18,000 residents).
+This water then passes through three primary filtration and treatment plants that serve the residents of Denver and some surrounding suburbs.
+The three filtration and treatment plants include the Denver Water Board (1.4 million residents), the North Washington Street Water & Sanitation District (34,000 residents), and the Crestview WSD (18,000 residents).

 Surface water from the Rocky Mountains travels along the Colorado River to residents as far south as southern California.
 Denver is the first and closest stop.
 This allows the city to collect the water that comes from freshly melted snow before it travels across the ground and picks up added sediment and contaminants.